TheImagingSource/tiscamera/doc/pages/scripts.rst

 env.sh
 ======

-env.sh is a bourne shell script that can be sourced to integrate the build directory into the current environment.
+env.sh is a Bourne shell script that can be sourced to integrate the build directory into the current environment.

-It will append directories to the PATH and library search path for the dynamic linker and gstreamer, thus enabling usage of tiscamera resources without installation.
+It will append directories to the PATH and library search path for the dynamic linker and GStreamer, thus enabling usage of tiscamera resources without installation.

-To source it call the following in the build directory
+To source it, call the following in the build directory

 .. code-block:: sh